Division of Transport Technologies and Human Factor

 - addressing cross-sectional issues of transport economics and pursuing conceptual activities in the planning of research in this area.

-- Department of traffic behaviour analyses and transport modelling (O42)
+- Department of Travel Behaviour Analyses and Transport Modelling (O42)